Changes Coming to the 2024-2025 FAFSA

 While the 2024-2025 FAFSA is being revamped and aid eligibility calculation revised, a number of aid-related matters will not change:

-- The FAFSA will continue to be required for federal aid consideration, will be used for state and institutional need-based aid determination, and remains an annual application that continuing students will need to complete each year.
+• The FAFSA will continue to be required for federal aid consideration, will be used for state and institutional need-based aid determination, and remains an annual application that continuing students will need to complete each year.

-- Dependency status questions that determine if your parents must provide information on your FAFSA remain the same.
+• Dependency status questions that determine if your parents must provide information on your FAFSA remain the same.

-- The FAFSA will request tax information from the prior-prior tax year.
-Families with significant reductions in income levels can review the special circumstances process.
+• The FAFSA will request tax information from the prior-prior tax year.
+Families with significant reductions in income levels can review the special circumstances process

-- Degree-seeking students will be eligible for federal student loans assuming they complete the FAFSA, have not reached annual or aggregate limits, are enrolled at least half-time, and are not in default on previous federal student loans.
+• Degree-seeking students will be eligible for federal student loans assuming they complete the FAFSA, have not reached annual or aggregate limits, are enrolled at least half-time, and are not in default on previous federal student loans.

-- Undergraduate admission applications for 2024-2025 should be completed by February 1, 2024 for UW-Eau Claire scholarship consideration.
+• Scholarship applications for 2024-2025 should be completed by February 1, 2024 for UW-Eau Claire scholarship consideration.

-Complete the 2024-2025 FAFSA Once Available
+Complete the 2024-2025 FAFSA

-It's important to complete the 2024-2025 FAFSA as soon as it's available in December 2023:
+It's important to complete the 2024-2025 FAFSA as soon as possible:

 New Undergraduate Students (Freshmen and Transfers)